GraceMwende/Quotes-Ng/README.md

 #### BDD

---see Quotes created before
+- see Quotes created before

-- Vote on whether they are inspirational or note
+- Vote on whether they are inspirational or terrible
 - Delete a quote
 - Create a quote
 - Highlight quote with the highest upvotes